jrohalloran/TeaPP/README.md

 Welcome to TeaPP.

-TeaPP is a prototype for the digitalisation, management , analysis and visualisation of tea plant breeding data in partnership with Brown/Lipton as the requirements of a Thesis Project at Cranfield University.
+TeaPP is a software prototype for the digitalisation, management , analysis and visualisation of tea plant breeding data in partnership with Brown/Lipton as the requirements of a Thesis Project at Cranfield University.